 This article is part of our complete Aluminum Deck Railing guide.

 No decking material is truly fireproof.
-But some don’t burn at all, some resist ignition, and some turn into fuel the moment an ember lands on them.
-If you’re building or replacing a deck — especially in BC, the Pacific Northwest, Colorado, or California — the fire performance of every material on that deck matters.
+But some don't burn at all, some resist ignition, and some turn into fuel the moment an ember lands on them.
+If you're building or replacing a deck, especially in BC, the Pacific Northwest, Colorado, or California, the fire performance of every material on that deck matters.
 Not just the boards.
-The railing, the framing, the fasteners, and even what’s stored underneath.
+The railing, the framing, the fasteners, and even what's stored underneath.

-We manufacture aluminum and glass railing systems in Aldergrove, BC — a region that’s seen increasingly severe wildfire seasons over the past decade.
-The Okanagan, the Fraser Valley, Vancouver Island — our dealers install railing across all of it, and fire-safe construction has gone from a niche concern to a standard conversation on nearly every project.
-Here’s what we know about how deck materials actually perform when fire is part of the equation.
+We manufacture aluminum and glass railing systems at our facility in Aldergrove, BC, a region that's seen increasingly severe wildfire seasons over the past decade.
+The Okanagan, the Fraser Valley, Vancouver Island: our dealers install railing across all of it, and fire-safe construction has gone from a niche concern to a standard conversation on nearly every project.
+The Whistler, BC projects installed by Whistler Glass sit in forested mountain terrain.
+The Christina Lake, BC project by Grand Forks Deck and Rail is surrounded by the dry interior landscape that burned across the province in recent summers.
+On projects like these, material choice isn't aesthetic.
+It's safety.

 What "fire resistant" actually means for deck materials